ARPA-SIMC/dballe/doc/fapi_reference.md

 Disconnect from the database.

 <a name='idba_preparati'></a>
 #### idba_preparati(dbahandle, handle, anaflag, dataflag, attrflag)

 Parameters:

 * `dbahandle`: The main DB-ALLe connection handle
-* `handle`: The session handle returned by the function
+* `handle`: The session handle created by the function
-* `anaflag`: Controls access to pseudoana records and can have these
+* `anaflag`: station values access level
-  values: "read" pseudoana records cannot be inserted. "write" it is possible to insert and delete pseudoana records.
+* `dataflag`: data values access level
+* `attrflag`: attribute access level

+Return value:

+The error indication for the function.
 Open a new session.

 You can call idba_preparati() many times and get more handles.
-This allows to perform many operations on the database at the same time.

-idba_preparati() has three extra parameters that can be used to limit write operations on the database, as a limited protection against programming errors.
+This allows to perform many operations on the database at the same time. idba_preparati() has three extra parameters that can be used to limit write operations on the database, as a limited protection against programming errors:
+`anaflag` controls access to station value records and can have these
+values:

+* `"read"` pseudoana records cannot be inserted.
+* `"write"` it is possible to insert and delete pseudoana records.

+`dataflag` controls access to observed data and can have these values:

+* `"read"` data cannot be modified in any way.
+* `"add"` data can be added to the database, but existing data cannot be modified.
+Deletions are disabled.
+This is used to insert new data in the database while preserving the data that was already present in it.
+* `"write"` data can freely be added, overwritten and deleted.

+`attrflag` controls access to data attributes and can have these
+values:

+* `"read"` attributes cannot be modified in any way.
+* `"write"` attributes can freely be added, overwritten and deleted.

-Note that some combinations of parameters are illegal, such as anaflag=read and dataflag=add (when adding a new data, it's sometimes necessary to insert new pseudoana records), or dataflag=rewrite and qcflag=read (when deleting data, their attributes are deleted as well).
+Note that some combinations of parameters are illegal, such as anaflag=read and dataflag=add (when adding a new data, it's sometimes necessary to insert new pseudoana records), or dataflag=rewrite and attrflag=read (when deleting data, their attributes are deleted as well).
 <a name='idba_messaggi'></a>
 #### idba_messaggi(handle, filename, mode, type)